pckerneis/piano-keys/docs/README.md

 You can react to key events using standard DOM events.
 The available events are :
 - `keydown`: fired whenever a key is pressed.
 - `keyup`: fired whenever a key is released.
-- `keychange`: fired whenever a new key was pressed or a key was released.
 - `keychange`: fired whenever the pressed keys change.
 - `keyhover`: fired whenever the hovered key changes.